nmarus/docker-mediadrop/README.md

         $ docker-compose up -d

 4. Wait approximately 5-10 minutes for the initial build before attempting to access the web interface.
-Alternatively, instead of #3 run the following to watch the initial build and setup.

-        $ docker-compose up

 ###Advanced: